HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 ## 2. Boot Loader:

-The first sector of the bootable disk partition is called MBR (Master Boot Record) and it stores information about the boot loader.
+The first sector of the bootable disk is called MBR (Master Boot Record) as it stores information about the boot loader.
 There are many types of boot loaders and they may have one or more stages.
 I chose **GRUP** as it the one used on my machine:

 **GRUP** stands for _**GR**and **U**nified **B**ootloader_ ([see what are the advantages of GRUB?](#what-are-the-advantages-of-grub)).
-It has two major versions _GRUB1_ and _GRUP 2_.
+It has two major versions _GRUB 1_ and _GRUP 2_.
 The later adds the features of detecting different OS installed on the machine automatically and gives the user the option to decide which OS to boot up.

-After that the Linux kernel is loaded into the memory and gives control to it.
+After that, the Linux kernel is loaded into the memory and is given control.

 ## 3. Kernel:

-An OS Kernel is the part of the system that is responsible for controlling/interacting with the hardware, memory management and many other low level staff.
+An OS Kernel is the part of the system, it is responsible for controlling/interacting with the hardware, memory management and many other low level stuff.

 [Read: What Linux really is?](#what-linux-really-is)